-Beet salad with fresh basil and olive oil, sweet and fresh and earthy, becomes the center of our supper tables in late summer and early autumn when both beets and basil appear at market in abundance.
+Beet salad with fresh basil and olive oil, sweet and fresh and earthy, becomes the center of our supper tables in late summer and early autumn when both beets and basil appear at the market in abundance.
 Farmers sell half-pound bags of fragrant Genovese and Violetta basil for as little as four dollars, and you can find beets the size and color of a man’s heart.
 Like any good marriage, beets couple with basil beautifully with both partners maintaining their own strength of character while complementing the flavor profile of the other.
 I love the way the anise-like undertones of sweet basil lift the earthiness of fresh beets, transforming what could be an intense and robust dish into something decidedly lighter and fresher.

-While this beet salad recipe can be prepared with a single variety of beet, consider using a variety of beets to visual interst to the salad.
-Red beets tend to be the most earthy in flavor with definite overtones of soil, while white and golden beets offer a milder flavor coupled with more pronounced sweetness.
-And everyone loves the charming Italian Chioggia beets with its brilliant pink candy-cane stripes.
+While this beet salad recipe can be prepared with a single variety of beet, consider using a variety of beets to add visual interest to the salad.
+Red beets tend to be the most earthy in flavor with definite overtones of soil, while white and golden beets offer a milder flavor coupled with a more pronounced sweetness.
+And everyone loves the charming Italian Chioggia beets with their brilliant pink candy-cane stripes.

 Similarly, consider using several varieties of basil in the beet salad – adding greater visual interest and more complex flavors to the dish.
 With over twenty varieties of basil widely grown, there’s ample opportunity for experimentation.